WordPress Uptime & Downtime Monitoring

 ManageWP Worker has just about all you’d need to monitor your website’s server.
 This includes instantaneous downtime alerts via email and SMS, and you can also monitor an unlimited number of websites (depending on your plan).
 For an all-around management plugin, it’s a good solution.

-With so much at stake, it’s vital you choose a website host with high reliability and low downtime.
+With so much at stake, it’s vital you choose a WordPress hosting service with high reliability, wide website availability, and low downtime.
 That’s where WP Engine comes in.
 To learn more about WP Engine’s features and our offerings, take a look at our managed hosting plans.